mirrorriver/mirrorriver.github.io/about.md

 ### Love of Computing
 Coding has been my lifelong passion.
 I started writing code on a Commodore 64 and playing around on an Apple IIe in the mid-80s.
-I started my computer science degree in 1995 and graduated in 2000 with a 3.97 GPA.
+I started my computer science degree in 1995 and graduated in 2000.

 During college, I took a 9-month internship with Extended Systems where I worked on a database server written in C. I had some fantastic mentors early in my career who helped me understand how to write elegant, scalable, performant code, that is well tested and well engineered.
 This carried forward through college and in to my professional career.